 - All application materials must be received in the Educational Psychology Department by January 15 to be reviewed.

-- Admission decisions are made by the first week of March; you will receive notification of this decision by mail.
+- Admission decisions are made by the first week of March; you will receive notification of this decision electronically and by mail.

 - It is your responsibility to ensure that your application file is complete.
 Incomplete files are not reviewed.

 There is an increasing need for the provision of school

 psychological services in a broad array of settings including: